ArnaudBuchholz/reserve/docs/v1_to_v2.md

 ### `http-status`

 This option has been removed.
 To achieve the same result, use a custom handler setting `response.statusCode` to the expected value *before* the file mapping.

+## `mock` behavior change

+Previously, the `mock` function was returning a promise giving back the mock server.
+To mimic the behavior of the `serve` function, the promise resolves to an `EventEmitter` and you must wait for the `ready` event to use the `request` function.